Billionaire Warren Buffet Encourages Investors to Bet on the American Economy

 “Prices are sky-high for businesses possessing decent long-term prospects,” he wrote.

-Edward Jones analyst Jim Shanahan said he was disappointed that Berkshire didn’t use more of its cash to repurchase its own shares or invest in other stocks, especially when the market declined near the end of the year.
+Shanahan, the Edward Jones analyst, said he was disappointed that Berkshire didn’t use more of its cash to repurchase its own shares or invest in other stocks, especially when the market declined near the end of the year.

-Buffett’s letter is always well-read in the business world because of his remarkable track record and his talent for explaining complicated subjects in plain language.

 Berkshire reported a $4 billion profit for last year as most of its eclectic mix of businesses — including BNSF railroad, Geico insurance and several large utilities — performed well.
 But that was significantly lower than the previous year $45 billion because Berkshire had to write down the paper value of many of its stock holdings.